 Researchers are using biotechnology and other cutting-edge advances for anti-aging and aesthetics.
-Here are some latest anti-aging treatments you can use to remain forever young:
+Here are some New Anti-Aging Treatments you can use to remain forever young:

 1. Lip gloss in a syringe

-Over inflated lips are so outdated now.
-Scientist have created a syringe made from hyaluronic acid that fills out furrows and helps to give you a luscious, hydrated pout.
+Over-inflated lips are so outdated now.
+Scientists have created a syringe made from hyaluronic acid that fills out furrows and helps to give you a luscious, hydrated pout.
 It creates a very natural-looking result, which lasts up to a year

 2. Plastic bristles to push anti-wrinkle product into skin

-A new device which combines four technologies — micro current, microdermabrasion, micro infusion and microneedling for pressing youth serums into skin is here.
-Ionic puncture deploys plastic bristles instead of needles, so there is no bleeding and it is gentle enough to use around the eyes.
+A new device which combines four technologies — microcurrent, microdermabrasion, microinfusion and micro-needling for pressing youth serums into the skin is here.
+Ionic puncture deploys plastic bristles instead of needles, so there is no bleeding, and it is gentle enough to use around the eyes.
 If something as small as bacteria can’t get through the epidermis, neither can serums, but this new machine solves that problem.
-By mimicking microneedling, the machine pushes products into the skin.
-The machine plumps and oxygenates, and it’s very precise, so you can really get inside wrinkles.
+By mimicking micro-needling, the machine pushes products into the skin.
+The machine pumps and oxygenates, and it’s very precise, so you can get inside wrinkles.

 3. Tailored breast implants